Call4Cloud | MMP-C | Autopilot | Device Preparation

 12. Reset the whole device and try it again with Quality Updates

-As Gabe frost was mentioning It can take up some time before your tenant is ready to deliver those quality updates.
+As Gabe Frost mentioned, It can take some time before your tenant is ready to deliver those quality updates.
 So I reverted back to the hyper-v snapshot I took before I started with this whole blog but this time I just waited until after I recreated the Quality Update Policy.

 And yes!!!! the update was scheduled and in progress.
 While watching the report in Intune I noticed some CPU load from the Windows installer process on the device and after a while, I got notified to reboot the device!